Leonabcd123/Blackjack/README.md

 # Blackjack Game in C++

 This repository contains a simple implementation of the Blackjack game written in C++.
-The game is designed for practice purposes and demonstrates basic object-oriented programming concepts.
+The game is designed for practice purposes and demonstrates basic C++ programming concepts.

 ## Features